Introduction: The Real Cost of Neglecting Dental Health

 1. Bleeding Gums: A Sign You Should Never Overlook

-If you notice blood when brushing or flossing, it’s not just because you’re brushing too hard—it could be a sign of gingivitis, the early stage of gum disease.
-Left untreated, gingivitis can progress to periodontitis, a severe gum infection that causes tooth loss and even impacts heart health.
+If you notice blood when brushing or flossing, it’s not just because you’re brushing too hard; it could be a sign of gingivitis, the early stage of gum disease.
+Left untreated, gingivitis can progress to periodontitis, a severe gum infection that can lead to tooth loss and even affect heart health.

 Ignoring bleeding gums allows bacteria to thrive, damaging not just your gums but also the bone that supports your teeth.